 Some people develop KLS after an infection like the flu.
-This has led some researchers to believe KLS may be a type of autoimmune disorder.
+This has led some researchers to believe KLS may be a type of autoimmune disorder (3).
 An autoimmune disease is when the body’s immune system attacks its own healthy tissue.

 Some incidents of KLS may also be genetic.
-There are cases where the disorder affects more than one person in a family.
-However, no clear genetic associations have been found in population studies to date, and further research is needed.
+There are cases where the disorder affects more than one person in a family (3).

 KLS is a difficult disorder to diagnose.
-Some people are misdiagnosed with a psychiatric disorder because KLS can occur with other psychiatric symptoms.
-As a result, it can take an average of four years for someone to receive an accurate diagnosis.
+Because it can occur with psychiatric symptoms, some people are misdiagnosed with a psychiatric disorder.
+As a result, it can take an average of four years for someone to receive an accurate diagnosis (4).

 Understandably, you and your family want quick answers.
 However, a KLS diagnosis is a process of exclusion.
 There isn't a single test to help your doctor confirm this condition.
 Instead, your doctor may conduct a series of tests to rule out other possible illnesses.

 Symptoms of KLS can mimic other health conditions.
 Your doctor may conduct a physical examination and diagnostic testing.
-These may include blood work, a sleep study, or imaging tests such as a CT scan or MRI of your head.
+This may include blood work, a sleep study, and imaging tests.
+This may include a CT scan or MRI of your head.